 From Tigertail Beach, you can also swing over to Sand Dollar Island.
-Also called Sand Dollar Spit, the “island” (now a peninsula) sits on tidal lagoon that’s home to horseshoe crabs, needlefish, and other sea animals.
+Also called Sand Dollar Spit, the “island” (now a peninsula) sits on a tidal lagoon that’s home to horseshoe crabs, needlefish, and other sea animals.
 You’ll find three miles of white sandy beaches to explore.
 Sand Dollar Island is also a popular destination for shelling tours; the island is named after its massive deposits of sand dollars.

 RELATED: Must-See Florida Gulf Coast Beaches

 After spending the day chillin’ on the white sand beach, make sure to catch one of its famous sunsets.
-To see the blazing sunset from water, take a sunset cruise.
+To see the blazing sunset from the water, take a sunset cruise.
 Enjoy snorkeling and refreshments while you soak in the incredible views.

 Marco Island Center for the Arts

 Opened in 1969, the Marco Island Center for the Arts is the perfect place for a family-friendly art lesson.
 Get inspired and learn something new with their many exhibits, including music and literature.
 The art center also hosts several exclusive showings throughout the year.